SILC: Improving Vision Language Pretraining with Self-Distillation: Experiments.

 \subsection{Zero-Shot Semantic Segmentation.}

 Zero-shot semantic segmentation aims to measure the grounding performance of a VLM usually from its patch embeddings.
-MaskCLIP~\citep{maskclip}~(different from MaskCLIP~\cite{dong2023maskclip}) found that for the original CLIP model, this grounding emerges in the values of the last transformer encoder block's MHA.
+MaskCLIP~\citep{maskclip} and CLIPpy~\cite{clippy} found that this grounding naturally emerges as a consequence of image-text contrastive training.
 We use a Vision Transformer with a MAP pooling head~\citep{scalingvit}.
 We observe that grounding for our model emerges in the values of the MAP head instead of the last encoder block.
-These values are processed by the layer norm and MLP layers of the MAP pooling head to get output patch embeddings.
 For a given set of possible classes in a segmentation dataset, we obtain the corresponding text embeddings by querying our text encoder with a standard prompt.
 We compute the cosine similarity between the image patch embeddings and the text features of each class name to generate a segmentation map in zero-shot.
 We report the mean-IOU~(mIOU) performance of our model in Table~\ref{tab:zsseg} and compare with baselines at ViT/B16 similar to previous works.
 We follow the evaluation protocol of TCL~\citep{tcl} without the background class.
-However, we do not use any post-refinement step e.g.~PAMR as we argue that the raw segmentation of a VLM is the true depiction of its zero-shot segmentation performance.
+However, we do not use any post-refinement e.g.~PAMR as we argue that the raw segmentation of a VLM is the true depiction of its zero-shot performance.